kvsankar/kvsankar/README.md

 ### Key Projects on Github

-I developed some spacecraft orbit animations for Chandrayaan-2 (ISRO), Mars Orbiter Mission (ISRO), and New Horizons (NASA) for educational purposes.
+I have developed some spacecraft orbit animations for Chandrayaan-3 (ISRO), Chandrayaan-2 (ISRO), Mars Orbiter Mission (ISRO), and New Horizons (NASA) for educational purposes.
 These animations use real orbit ephemerides data from JPL NASA shared via the [Horizons platform](https://ssd.jpl.nasa.gov/horizons/).
 I have been influential in making this data public for the first time in 2013 during the Mars Orbiter Mission.
 I am thankful to [Jon D. Giorgini](https://www.iau.org/administration/membership/individual/13743/) at JPL who has been very supportive in answering my queries.